endfront/LayJS/doc/spec.markdown

 Each key in the state transition object except for "all" and "props" refer to an attribute.
 The key is an object with 3 possible keys:
+    (i) transition ( type of transition )
-    (i) duration (of the transition)
+    (ii) duration ( of the transition )
-    (ii) delay (till the start of the transition) (iii) done (function handler executed at the end of the transition)
+    (iii) delay ( till the start of the transition ) (iv) done ( function handler executed at the end of the transition ) (v) args ( additional args )

-"all" refers to every attribute
-"props" secludes prop-typed attributes
+"all" secludes prop-typed attributes
+Non prop-typed attributes can also be transitioned, eg: data and transition.

 An attribute can be of 2 types: